 Redemption.
 Assassination.
 A bond forged under dark fire.

-Warrior’s Reign is a sci fi alien fantasy romance for readers who love adventure, enemies and friends to lovers, fated mates, royal intrigue and steamy, edgy chemistry.
+Warrior’s Reign is a sci fi alien fantasy romance for readers who love adventure, enemies to lovers, fated mates, royal intrigue and steamy, edgy chemistry.
 Standalone, Book 6 in the Warrior of Yedahn series.

 His eyes were frozen pools of rage, twin storms she feared buried his entire personality.
 She feared he would actually kill her.